What do I need to know?

 How do I search?

-The Old Melbourne Cemetery burial register (1866-1917) has been digitised and can be viewed online.
+The Old Melbourne Cemetery burial register (1866-1917) has been digitised in full and can be browsed online.

 About these records

-The Old Melbourne Cemetery created a map and an alphabetical register close register Definition A record in which transactions or activities are logged, usually in chronological or sequential order. of burials for the later part of the nineteenth century.
+The Old Melbourne Cemetery created a map and an alphabetical register of burials for the later part of the nineteenth century.
 These records are for burials on the site of the area now known as Queen Victoria Market.

 Who created these records?